hashicorp/vagrant/website/docs/source/v2/boxes/format.html.md

 ```

 If there is no metadata.json file or the file does not contain valid JSON
-with at least a "provider" key, then Vagrant will error when adding the box.
+with at least a "provider" key, then Vagrant will error when adding the box,
+because it can't verify the provider.

+Other keys/values may be added to the metadata without issue.
+The value
+of the metadata file is passed opaquely into Vagrant and plugins can make
+use of it.
+At this point, Vagrant core does not use any other keys in this
+file.